elastest/elastest.io-docs/docs/elastest-monitoring/index.md

 </div>
 </div>

+ElasTest is able to monitor the health of various of its components.
+Monitoring capabilities can be divided in two areas:

+-   **Resource usage**: Monitors CPU, memory and other component metrics.
+-   **Component containers**: Monitors docker status and logs.

+<h3 class="holder-subtitle link-top">Resources usage</h3>

-ElasTest can be used to primarily monitor the health of various componets of ElasTest platform and allows correlated queries aiding the fault location within the platform in an optimized manner.
+ElasTest is able to monitor the health of various of its componets and allows correlated queries aiding the fault location within the platform in an optimized manner.

-<h3 class="holder-subtitle link-top" id="options">Resources usage</h3>

 <h4 class="small-subtitle">Accessing the Monitoring Dashboard</h4>